mvoran/spotify-playlist-analysis/README.md

 - `2020` with the first year of your top tracks range
 - `2025` with the last year of your top tracks range
 - `false` with `true` if you want to analyze playlists not created by you
+- `true` with `false` if you don't want to overwrite existing CSV files
+- `logs/spotify-analysis.log` with your preferred log file path
+- `10MB` with your preferred log file size limit
+- `7` with the number of old log files to keep

+### Logging Configuration

+The application provides comprehensive logging with the following features:
+- Logs are written to both the terminal and a file
+- Log files are automatically rotated when they reach the size limit
+- Old log files are kept for historical reference
+- Each log entry includes timestamp, file name, and line number
+- Log files are stored in the `logs` directory by default

+Default logging values:
+- Log file: `logs/spotify-analysis.log`
+- Rotate size: `10MB`
+- Keep files: `7`

 ## Installation